yk-liu/yk-liu.github.io/_posts/2019-10-29-Introduction-to-Foundemental-Group/2019-10-29-Introduction-to-Fundamental-Group.md

 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2019-10-29-Introduction-to-Foundemental-Group/assets/associativityF.png" alt="associativity of multiplication of paths shown by F" width="60%">

 Be very careful with what this sketch represents.
 Again, there is absolutely no deformation if we take $\alpha$, $\beta$ and $\gamma$ as path and multiply them.
 You can see it by just looking at the result without the mathematical proof.
-The "tilted deformation" is actually the deformation of **speed distribution**.
+The "tilted deformation" is actually the re-distribution of time spend of each path.

 > I actually spent 2 hours trying to visualize this deformation while writing this note.
 I could not wrap it around my head why every time I get a constant map instead of a nice deformation as is shown above.
 Then I realized that that's exactly what we are trying to proof: geometrically the map $([\alpha]*[\beta])*[\gamma]=[\alpha]*([\beta]*[\gamma])$ is identity map.